LBHarrison/Lociq_docker/README.md

 ```
 Setup may take 20-30 minutes to complete and up to 3.6Gb of disk space.

-One way to run the application in [Docker](http://www.docker.com/) is to navigate to the directory that contains your data (GFF files, reference database, reference plasmid type info and additional sequence files for analysis) and run the following:
+One way to run the application in [Docker](http://www.docker.com/) is to navigate to the directory that contains your data (GFF folder, reference database, reference plasmid type info and additional sequence files for analysis) and run the following:
 ```
 docker run -it -v ${PWD}:/data lociq bash
 ```